Director's Office, Curriculum Quality & Standards

 Torts law, Negligence, Assessment of damages, Property, Legal education, CPLRC, HERN

 Field of Research code, Australian and New Zealand Standard Research Classification (ANZSRC), 2008

 Professional memberships and associations

-Registered Expert, Tertiary Education Quality Standards Authority (TEQSA)
+- Registered Expert, Tertiary Education Quality and Standards Agency (TEQSA)

 - 2017 - VC Performance Individual Award.

 - 2008 - VC Performance Individual Award.

 Amanda is a Senior Fellow of The Higher Education Academy

 (UK) which recognises teaching and learning support in higher education as evaluated against the UK Professional Standards Framework.